-I make most of my own materials (waxes, supports, cradle frames) which gives me the ability to be flexible with the size and shape of the painting.
-Collage with encaustic has been my principal style, although recently I have spent considerable time experimenting with shellac and pigments in wax paintings.
-Crushed ochres, marri and grass tree resins, and ash/charcoal are featured prominently in many of these paintings too.
-The 4 second drying time of encaustic wax is a distinct issue as painting sizes become larger, though I have completed a 3.2m x 1.2 m. painting recently.
-Most paintings are seen as abstract realism, showing recognisable themes intermingled with abstraction.
-My work is on display at Commonage Pottery and Gallery, Dunsborough, where I also conduct workshops for both beginners and more advanced artists.
+Colin makes most of his own materials (waxes, supports, cradle frames) which gives him the ability to be flexible with the size and shape of the painting.
+Collage with encaustic has been his principal style, although recently he has spent considerable time experimenting with shellac and pigments in wax paintings.
+Crushed ochre, marri and grass trees resins, and ash/charcoal are also featured prominently in many paintings.
+The 4-second drying time of encaustic wax is a distinct issue when his painting sizes become larger.
+Most of Colin's paintings are described as abstract realism, showing recognisable themes intermingled with abstraction.
+Colin's work is on display at Commonage Pottery and Gallery, Dunsborough, where he also conducts workshops for all levels.

 Image © Courtesy of Artist

 encaustic wax and shellac